-Voice over IP (VoIP) is a methodology and group of technologies for the delivery of voice communications and multimedia sessions over networks.
-The IT VoIP Certificate consists of five advanced IT courses which train the student in the configuration, delivery and maintenance of VoIP services.
-This certificate stacks naturally on top of the IT Entry Level Networking Certificate, and also serves other workers and students who are already at the CCENT (Cisco Certified Entry Networking Technicians) level.
+Voice over IP (VoIP) is a methodology and group of technologies for the delivery of voice communications (telephone) and multimedia sessions over data networks.
+The IT VoIP Certificate consists of three IT courses which train the student in the configuration, delivery and maintenance of VoIP services.

 Classes can be taken day or evening, or up to 100% online.
-Students who complete these courses will be eligible to test for two widely-recognized industry certificates:
+This program is not financial aid eligible.